 Buying shirts for men used to be a pretty easy thing.
-But nowadays, with such a vast selection of styles, fits, and fabrics, it’s become a little more difficult for newcomers to negotiate.
-The subtle differences between formal, business casual and casual shirts for men have led us to a place where sometimes, we run the risk of stepping out with the wrong look altogether.
+But nowadays, with such a vast selection of styles, fits, and fabrics, it’s become a little more difficult for newcomers to navigate.
+The subtle differences between formal, business casual, and casual shirts for men have led us to a place where sometimes, we run the risk of stepping out with the wrong look altogether.

 A major part of the problem is that there are just so many options, so many choices, causing confusion when shopping for a casual shirt.
 But that’s where we come in.
 In this article, we’re going to simplify the whole process and address some key things you should think about when buying casual shirts for men.

 Think of the occasion

 In other words, where and when do you see yourself wearing your casual shirt?
 Your eye might have been caught by that loose fitting tropical number, but if you’re based in London and it’s the middle of winter, is it going to fit the bill?
 It’s a simple little question to ask yourself before buying a casual shirt but thinking about where you’ll wear it is a great way of figuring out if it’s the right one for you.

 Consider the versatility